VNF1981/Zero-Inflated-Beta-Binomial-PGLMM-for-Analyzing-the-Cross-Species-Cancer-Data/Bayesian Assurance Analysis/README.md

 gestation_s
 NeoplasiaCases
 ```
 Then it renames the response column to:
 ```r
 cases
 ```
 The observed case counts are needed to build the dataframe, but the script later replaces them with simulated counts during each simulation.

 ### Step 6.
 Align the dataframe and covariance matrix
 The script makes sure that the species order in the dataframe matches the species order in the covariance matrix.
 This is essential because the phylogenetic covariance matrix must correspond exactly to the order of species in the model data.

 ### Step 7.
 Define the effect size grid
 The script defines the assumed true body mass effects:
 ```r
 effect_grid_positive <- c(0.1, 0.3, 0.5, 0.75)
 ```

-The script will run simulations separately for each value.
+The script will then run simulations separately for each value.

 ### Step 8.
 Extract nuisance parameters from the fitted real model
 The script extracts posterior medians from `fit_real`.
 These include:
 ```text
 intercept_real
 phi_real